-Three Games To Play With Your Guinea Pigs
+Three Games to Play With Your Guinea Pigs

-Hide n' Seek
+- Hide n' Seek

 Guinea pigs can be very curious little critters.
 If you lay down near them with your head down and face hidden, you may very well find that they come over and investigate you.
-This isn't just a fun game to play, it is also a good way to build bonds of trust with guinea pigs that may be shy or timid.
+This isn't just a fun game to play, it is also a good way to build trusting bonds with guinea pigs that may be shy or timid.

-This is a trick that zoo keepers actually use to keep zoo animals entertained.
-What you do is you find a plastic tube, or perhaps a ball, or some other non edible container that the guinea pigs will have to work at in order to get the food out and you put some of their favorite food inside it.
+This is a trick that zoo-keepers actually use to keep zoo animals entertained.
+Find a plastic tube, a hollow ball, or some other non-edible container that the guinea pigs will have to work at in order to get food out of and you put some of their favorite food inside it.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.